Speakers

 All lectures by Jany:

-Target group: Students of advanced science courses, science teachers, school communities, chemistry teacher training centers
+Target group: Students of advanced science courses, science teachers, school community, chemistry teacher training centers

 Duration: 45-60 minutes